California’s unhoused in the eye of the storm

 Mayor, City of Laguna Niguel / Businesswoman

 Asm.
-Laurie Davies has taken at least $48,500 from the Labor sector since she was elected to the legislature.
-That represents 16% of her total campaign contributions.
+Laurie Davies has taken at least $184,000 from the Finance, Insurance & Real Estate sector since she was elected to the legislature.
+That represents 12% of her total campaign contributions.

 State Assembly, District 80 (Chula Vista)